- Library Resources and Services

 There are a number of specific Library services geared towards supporting accessibility needs.
 For further information:

-Note: due to ongoing health guidance around COVID-19 and public health, Library spaces are currently closed.
-Books and other Library materials can be requested and picked up through the Books to Go service.
+Vote: due to ongoing health guidance around COVID-19 and public health, Library spaces are currently closed.
+Currently, books and other Library materials can be requested and picked up through the Books to Go service.
+This service will most likely run throughout most of the Fall term.

-We anticipate a gradual phased re-opening of on-site Library services during the fall 2020 semester.
+We anticipate a gradual phased re-opening of on-site Library services during the Fall 2021 semester.
 This will include:

 - Bookable study space in the Library for on campus students for Waterloo campus

-- Brantford Public Library will be open for requesting and pick up of books and some limited study space
+- Brantford Public Library is open for requesting and pick up of books and has some limited study space